uzobola/ecommerce_terraform_deployment/README.md

 variable "db_username" {
-  description = "Username for the master DB user" type        = string default     = "your user name here"
+  description = "Username for the master DB user" type        = string default     = "kurac5user"
 }

 variable "db_password" {
-  description = "Password for the master DB user" type        = string default     = "super secret password"
+  description = "Password for the master DB user" type        = string default     = "kurac5password"
 }
 ```
-NOTE: change the default values to the values you want to use.
+NOTE: DO NOT CHANGE THE VALUES OF THE VARIABLES!

 4. Edit the Jenkinsfile with the stages: "Build", "Test", "Init", "Plan", and "Apply" that will build the application, test the application (tests have already been created for this workload- the stage just needs to be edited to activate the venv and paths to the files checked), and then run the Terraform commands to create the infrastructure and deploy the application.